katherinewadge-berrospi/Animal_detection_camera/README.md

 ### Insights

-This hypotheses testing is aligned with the evalutaion phase of **CRIPS-DM**, as assumptions were tested against model performance.
+This hypotheses testing is aligned with the evaluation phase of **CRIPS-DM**, as assumptions were tested against model performance.
 The rejection of hypothesis 3 shows how important testing is as it suggested that augmentation may not have been required due to the large and diverse range of the training dataset.

 ## The Rationale to Map the Business Requirements to the Data Visualisations and ML Tasks